 What is the Fellows Program?

 The NC Study Center’s Battle Fellows Program offers: 1) biblical and theological education, 2) 1-on-1 mentorship, 3) intentional community, and 4) formational experiences to students at a public university where few resources or incentives exist to help Christian students pursue their academic studies and future callings in light of the gospel.

-As a fellow, you will meet every other Tuesday evening from 5:15 to 7 pm during the fall and spring.
-Following a family-style meal prepared by our wonderful Study Center volunteers, there will be a time of teaching (by Study Center staff and visiting seminary professors) and reading review.
-Fellows will then split up into their cohorts – set groups of up to 12 – for further discussion.
+Fellows meet every other Tuesday evening from 5:15 to 7 p.m. during the fall and spring.
+Following a family-style meal prepared by wonderful Study Center volunteers, there is a time of teaching (by Study Center staff and visiting seminary professors) and reading review.
+Fellows then split up into their cohorts – set groups of up to 12 – for further discussion.

 Scriptural and theological education